 The 9 thalassemia treatment centers are shown here:

 I want to mention that we live in a small state.
 Our son is the only thalassemia patient at our hospital.
-And yet, I know from our visit to a thalassemia center, from referring to the 2012 Standards of Care Guidelines for Thalassemia published by the Children’s Hospital & Research Center Oakland California, by conversations with the patient relations manager at Cooley’s Anemia Foundation, and from talking to other parents with children with this condition that my son is getting the same level of care in our small state as he would at a major thalassemia center.
+(UPDATE: He WAS the only thalassemia patient.
+Now our daughter and son are the only TWO patients at our hospital with thalassemia.)
+And yet, I know from our visit to a thalassemia center, from referring to the 2012 Standards of Care Guidelines for Thalassemia published by the Children’s Hospital & Research Center Oakland California, by conversations with the patient relations manager at Cooley’s Anemia Foundation, and from talking to other parents with children with this condition that my son [and daughter] is getting the same level of care in our small state as he would at a major thalassemia center.
 You can get the Standards of Care Guidelines for Thalassemia that are published by Oakland Children’s Hospital in California to share with your local hematologist.
 Again, I want to say that you don’t have to live near some large special hospital.
 Any hospital with a pediatric hematology (or hematology/oncology) clinic/provider will do!
 You would just need to be able to get bloodwork and transfusions done, and have the provider prescribe the chelation medication.

 Although there are many different forms and severities of thalassemia, I feel strongly that any family considering thalassemia as a special need or considering the file of a child with thalassemia, be prepared for the what would be considered the most severe, beta thalassemia major, or a similar form that requires transfusions regularly forever.
 Again, my advice would be to anyone considering a child with thalassemia (even if you believe the child may have just the trait/minor form), is be prepared for a transfusion dependent form of thalassemia.
 If when the child gets home, they do not need transfusions, great…but in my opinion, better to be prepared and have a hematology team ready to treat your child, than to get home and be emotionally floored to learn that your child has a transfusion dependent form.
 (Just my opinion.)
 Many of the children on the Shared list with thalassemia (also called Mediterranean Anemia) do have gene tests in their files.
 My son did.
 It was clear he had the major form, however, nowhere in his file was there any mention of being transfused.
 We assumed he was, and this was confirmed with an update closer to travel, but others have not had this confirmed until they were in China, or until they were home.